rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Header installation
 ^^^^^^^^^^^^^^^^^^^^
-CMAKE uses the original source layout and it is advised to use ``#include <module/Class.hpp>`` style of inclusion rather than ``#include "Class.hpp`` even if you are in the same directory.
+CMAKE uses the original source layout and it is advised to use ``#include <module/Class.hpp>`` style of inclusion rather than ``#include "Class.hpp"`` even if you are in the same directory.
 The following table gives a few examples:

 ============================================================= =========================